basxto/asxxxx/zipper/readme.txt

-ASxxxx and ASlink V4.00 November 2003
+ASxxxx and ASlink V4.10 January 2006

    The  ASxxxx  assemblers are a series of microprocessor assem- blers written in the C programming  language.
-This  collection contains  cross  assemblers  for the AVR, PIC, Rabbit 2000/3000, DS8xCxxx,   z80(hd64180),    GameBoy(Z80),    MPS430,    H8/3xx, 6800(6802/6808), 6801(hd6303), 6804, 6805, 68HC08, 6809, 68HC11,
+This  collection contains  cross  assemblers  for the 1802, S2650, MPS430, 61860, 6500,  6800(6802/6808),  6801(hd6303),  6804,  6805,  68HC(S)08,
-68HC12, 68HC16, 8051, 8085(8080), 6500,  1802,  740,  and  61860
+6809,  68HC11,  68HC(S)12,  68HC16,  740, 8051, 8085(8080), AVR,
+DS8xCxxx, ez80, F2MC8L/FX,  GameBoy(Z80),  H8/3xx,  PIC,  Rabbit
-series  microprocessors.
-The  companion  program  ASLINK  is  a relocating linker supporting all the cross assemblers.
+2000/3000,  z8,  and  z80(hd64180)  series  microprocessors.
+The
+companion program ASLINK is a relocating linker  supporting  all the cross assemblers.
 ASLINK also supports object files created with V3.xx assemblers.
-The  assemblers  and  linker  have  been  tested  using  Linux, DJGPP,  Cygwin,  Symantec  C/C++   V6.1/V7.2,   and   VC6   with MS-DOS/Windows  3.x/9x/NT/2000/XP.
-Complete source code and do- cumentation for the assemblers and linker is included  with  the distribution.
-Additionally,  test  code for each assembler and several microprocessor monitors ( ASSIST05 for the 6805,  MONDEB and ASSIST09 for the 6809, and BUFFALO 2.5 for the 6811) are in- cluded as working examples of use of these assemblers.
+The  assemblers  and  linker  have  been tested using  Linux, DJGPP, Cygwin, Symantec C/C++ V7.2, Borland Turbo C++ 3.0  and  VC6 with MS-DOS / Windows 3.x/9x/NT/2000/XP.
+Complete source code  and  documentation  for the assemblers and linker is included with the  distribution.
+Additionally,  test code  for  each  assembler  and  several microprocessor monitors (ASSIST05  for  the  6805,  MONDEB  and  ASSIST09  for the 6809, and  BUFFALO 2.5 for the 6811) are included as  working examples of use of these assemblers.

 asxv4p00.zip	ASxxxx and ASlink V4.00 Zipped